cdapio/cdap/cdap-docs/application-templates/source/etl/templates/sources/batch/file.rst

 **inputFormatClass:** Name of the input format class, which must be a subclass of FileInputFormat.
 Defaults to TextInputFormat.

-**maxSplitSize:** Max split size for each mapper in the MapReduce Job.
+**maxSplitSize:** Maximum split size for each mapper in the MapReduce Job.
 Defaults to 128MB.

 .. rubric:: Example